-- (a) Form of a Brief. - (1) Legibility.
-The text of a brief must be clearly set forth in back on a white background, and any photographs, illustrations, and tables must be legible. - (2) Title Page.
-The title page must conform to Rule 28(a)(1). - (3) Page Size, Line Spacing, and Margins.
-The brief must be in an 81⁄2 by 11 inch page format.
+- (a) Form of a Brief. - (1) ReproductionLegibility.
+The text of a brief must be clearly set forth in back on a white background, and any - (A) A brief may be reproduced by any process that yields a clear black image on light paper.
+The paper must be opaque and unglazed.
+Only one side of the paper may be used. - (B) Text must be reproduced with a clarity that equals or exceeds the output of a laser printer. - (C) Pphotographs, illustrations, and tables must be legible that results in a good copy of the original; a glossy finish is acceptable if the original is glossy. - (2) CoverTitle Page.
+Covers are not required, but if a brief with a cover is filed, the appellant's must be blue; the appellee's, red; an intervenor's or amicus curiae's, green; any reply brief, gray; and any supplemental brief, tan.
+A coverThe title page must also-conform to Rule 28-(a)(1). - (3) Binding.
+The brief must be bound in any manner that is secure, does not obscure the text, and permits the brief to lie reasonably flat when open. - (4) Paper Page Size, Line Spacing, and Margins.
+The brief must be on-in an 81⁄2 by 11 inch paperpage format.
 The text must be double spaced, but quotations more than two lines long may be indented and single-spaced.
 Headings and footnotes may be single-spaced.
 Margins must be at least one inch on all four sides.
-Page numbers may be placed in the margins, but no text may appear there. - (4) Typeface and Type Style.
-The font size, including footnotes, must be 14-point or larger, in Times New Roman, Arial, or similarly readable typeface.
+Page numbers may be placed in the margins, but no text may appear there. - (54) Typeface and Type Style.
+The font size, including footnotes, must be 14-point or larger, preferably in Times New Roman, Arial, or Courier Newsimilarly readable typeface.
 Italics or boldface may be used for emphasis.
-Case names must be italicized or underlined. - (5) Length.
+Case names must be italicized or underlined. - (65) Length.
 A principal brief may not exceed 50 pages.
 A reply brief may not exceed 20 pages.
-Headings, footnotes, and quotations count toward these page limits, but those statements, tables, and addenda required by Rule 28(a)(1)-(4) and Rule 28(f) do not count toward the limitation. - (b) Form of an Appendix.
-An appendix must comply with Rule 32(a)(1)-(4)and may include a legible copy of any document found in the record or of a judicial or agency decision. - (c) Form of Other Filings. - (1) Motion.
-The form of a motion is governed by Rule 27(d). - (2) Other Filings.
-Any other filing, including a petition for rehearing or rehearing en banc, and any response to such a petition, must comply with Rule 32(a). - (d) Signature.
-Every brief, motion, or other document filed with the court must be signed by the party filing the document or, if the party is represented, by one of the party's attorneys. - (e) Clerk May Refuse to File.
-If a brief or other document does not conform to the rules of this court or is not legible, the Clerk may refuse to file it.
+Headings, footnotes, and quotations count toward these page limits, but those statements, tables, and addenda required by Rule 28-(a)-(1)-(4) and Rule 28-(f) do not count toward the limitation. - (b) Form of an Appendix.
+An appendix must comply with Rule 32-(a)(1)-(4), with the following exceptions: - -(1) The cover of a separately bound appendix must be white. - (2) An appendix and may include a legible photocopy of any document found in the record or of a printed judicial or agency decision. - (3) When necessary to facilitate inclusion of odd sized documents such as technical drawings, an appendix may be a size other than 81⁄2 by 11 inches, and need not lie reasonably flat when opened.

+- (c) Form of Other Papers Filings. - (1) Motion.
+The form of a motion is governed by Rule 27-(d). - (2) Other PapersFilings.
+Any other paperfiling, including a petition for rehearing or rehearing en banc, and any response to such a petition, must be reproduced in the manner prescribed by comply with Rule 32-(a). - (d) Signature.
+Every brief, motion, or other paper document filed with the court must be signed by the party filing the paper document or, if the party is represented, by one of the party's attorneys. - (e) Clerk May Refuse to File.
+If a brief or other paper document does not conform to the rules of this court or is not legible, the Clerk may refuse to file it.